List of National Assembly members of the 27th Parliament of South Africa: Members

-Incumbent MPs, including their current party affiliations and the lists from which they were elected, as of 17 March 2023:
+Members of Parliament, including their party affiliations and the lists from which they were elected, on 2 May 2024:

 Vacancies and replacements

 A seat in the National Assembly becomes vacant if the member dies, resigns, ceases to be eligible, ceases to be a member of the party that nominated them, or is elected to the office of President of South Africa.
 The vacancy is filled from the same party list as the former member.